 Mary and I are partial to flying Old Glory in support of our country and troops.

 Many enjoy flying flags to support their favorite sports teams.

 No matter the reason, outdoor flags and banners are a nice touch in your porch decorating.

 Flying Our American Flag - photo courtesy of albany_tim

 Flying the American flag on your porch is not only patriotic but beautiful as well.

-Combining your country's flag with a military flag to support a loved one in the military is never out of season!
+Combining your country's flag with a military flag to support a loved one in the military is also always in season.